 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Flora reported carbon emissions of approximately 8,700 kg CO2e from Scope 2, specifically from purchased electricity.
-This marks a slight increase from 2023, where emissions were about 8,600 kg CO2e.
-Over the past five years, emissions from purchased electricity have shown a general trend of fluctuation, with 2022 at approximately 8,300 kg CO2e and 2021 at about 7,800 kg CO2e.
-The highest recorded emissions in this period were in 2019, at approximately 14,100 kg CO2e.
-Flora has not disclosed any Scope 1 or Scope 3 emissions data, nor have they set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi).
-The organisation's climate commitments remain unspecified, indicating a potential area for future development in their sustainability strategy.
-Overall, Flora's emissions data reflects a focus on Scope 2 emissions, with no significant reduction targets or achievements reported to date.
+In 2024, Flora reported approximately 8,700 kg CO2e in Scope 2 emissions, specifically from purchased electricity.
+This figure reflects a slight increase from 2023, where emissions were about 8,600 kg CO2e.
+Over the past few years, Flora's Scope 2 emissions have shown a general trend of stability, with figures of approximately 8,300 kg CO2e in 2022, 7,800 kg CO2e in 2021, and 8,400 kg CO2e in 2020.
+Flora has not disclosed any Scope 1 or Scope 3 emissions data, nor have they set specific reduction targets or initiatives as part of their climate commitments.
+The absence of documented reduction targets suggests that Flora may be in the early stages of developing a comprehensive climate strategy.
+As of now, Flora's emissions data is not cascaded from any parent organization, indicating that their reported figures are independently sourced.
+The company operates from its headquarters in California, focusing on maintaining transparency in its emissions reporting.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.